gitRasheed/var-cvar-streamlit-risk-analyzer/README.md

 ## Overview

 This Streamlit web app calculates and visualizes Value at Risk (VaR) and Conditional Value at Risk (CVaR) for custom stock portfolios.
+I wanted to make this after first learning of CVaR from [this interview](https://youtu.be/pEkAICRqjvY?si=DpQ2xdIYrN4pu_tO) with Stanislav Uryasev.

 ## Features